AdrienHallet/OpenSourceStrategies/Synthese.md

 Same

 ### Creative Commons
 The Creative Commons license has some clauses that allows for a fast and easy way to understand the license (Buy, Use, Transfer).
 The CC is quite unclear, for example about making money.
+There is four clauses to pick from (any combinaison) :
+* Can use but need to specify who did it
+* Non-commercial
+* Can redistribute but not modify
+* Can be reused but you have to transfer the right to modify to your user

+In Europe, since it is not possible to put something in the public domain right away, we created *CC0*, which is the Creative Commons licence without any of the four clauses, which is equivalent to the public domain.

 ### Others
 * WTFPL